-9 Intro to Linux Administration
+9 Linux Administration

-9.1 A brief history of Linux
+A brief history of Linux

 Instead, every hardware company was also a software company.
 If Example Corp’s computer did text editing, it was because Example Corp had written (or commissioned) text editing software specifically for their machine.
 If Example Corp’s machine could run a game, Example Corp had written that game just for their computer.

 Then, in the early 1970s, researchers funded by AT&T’s Bell Labs released Unix – the first operating system.
-Now, there was a piece of middleware that sat between the computer hardware and the end-user software.
+Now, there was a piece of middleware that reduced the need for coordination between computer manufacturers and software developers.
+Computer manufacturers could design computers that ran Unix, and developers could write software that ran on Unix.

 Linux is administered from the command line using bash or a bash alternative like zsh.
 The philosophy behind bash and its derivatives says that you should be able to accomplish anything you want with small programs invoked via a command.
-Each command should do just one thing, and complicated things should be accomplished by composing commands – taking the output from one as the input to the next.
+Each command should do just one thing, and complicated things should be performed by composing commands – taking the output from one as the input to the next.

 Invoking a command is done by typing the command on the command line and hitting enter